ellissuen/SQL-Project/cleaning_data.md

 			ELSE al.country
 			END AS country,
 		CASE
-			WHEN al.city = '(not set)' THEN null
-			WHEN al.city = 'not available in demo dataset' THEN null ELSE city
+			WHEN al.city = '(not set)' THEN null				--city and country must be taken from all_sessions WHEN al.city = 'not available in demo dataset' THEN null	--no data available in analytics2 ELSE city							--analytics2 is only joined on all_sessions when visitid is present in all_sessions ** big assumption ** will need to QA
 			END AS city,
 		a2.channelgrouping,
 		CASE